aele1401/Red_vs_Blue-Project/Reports/Readme.md

 ### Vulnerability Assessment

 - Assessment uncovered the following critical vulnerabilities:
-    * Open Ports (CAPEC-300): Port 80 is commonly used for web communication, and if left open, unsecure, with no security controls, it can be exploited.
+    * **Open Ports (CAPEC-300)**: Port 80 is commonly used for web communication, and if left open, unsecure, with no security controls, it can be exploited.
         - Impact:
             * Access to web server
             * Increased attack surface with services running on port to be exploited via SQL injection, XSS, or RCE.
             * Unencrypted traffic allows for MITM attacks where data can be intercepted.
-            * Brute force or DDOS attacks maybe invited where web server can be overwhelmed with traffic reducing availability.
+            * Brute force or DDoS attacks maybe invited where web server can be overwhelmed with traffic reducing availability.
             * Regulatory and compliance issues.
 PCI DSS and HIPAA require encryption with transmitting sensitive data.
 Failing to secure port 80 with proper encryption could lead to compliance violations.
-    * Brute Force Attack & Insufficient Security Measures (CWE-307): An attack that consists of systematically checking all possible username and password combinationsuntil the correct one is found.
+    * **Brute Force Attack & Insufficient Security Measures (CWE-307)**: An attack that consists of systematically checking all possible username and password combinations until the correct one is found.
         - Impact:
             * Improper controls implemented to prevent multiple failed login attempts.
             * Once attackers successfully guess valid credentials, they can log into the web application with the same privileges as the legitimate user, potentially escalating privileges or stealing sensitive data.
             * Since HTTP traffic is not encrypted on port 80, attackers can intercept the login attempts, decode the Base64-encoded credentials, and brute force the password without much difficulty.
             * Gaining access to an admin panel can allow an attacker to take full control of the web server or web application, modify content, or even execute commands on the server.
             * If they find unprotected directories, they might gain access to critical files, databases, or configuration settings, leading to further compromise.
-    * Simple User Names: Short names, first names, or any simple combinations.
+    * **Simple User Names**: Short names, first names, or any simple combinations.
         - Impact:
             * Easily Guessable: Usernames like Ashton, Ryan, and Hannah are all simple usernames that can be easily obtained.
             * No Need for Discovery: If usernames are simple or follow predictable patterns (e.g., first names, email prefixes), attackers do not need to spend time or resources discovering valid usernames.
 This dramatically speeds up their brute force attempts, as they only need to focus on guessing the correct password once they have a valid username.